5 Best Adobe Illustrator Practices for Exhibition Graphics

 In the templates, there is a clear info panel detailing the scale of the document and the minimum PPI of imagery at this scale.
 The artboards are also set up with a “_50%” or “_25%” suffix which is another flag for the scale of the document.

 Overprint Fill, a lesser known feature in Illustrator, is a way to prevent colour knockout in a piece of artwork.
 When an object is checked for overprint, it becomes opaque to any colours below – almost like a wash of water colour.
-This might sound neat but in reality it is a major headache to printers and we recommend avoiding it where possible.
+This might sound neat but in reality it is a major headache to printers and we recommend avoiding it whenever possible.

 The Overprint Fill checkbox.
 Beware, once checked, it stays on until you uncheck it!